-- 1. The parties shall conduct joint surveys to obtain information to be used in negotiations.
+- 1. The parties shall conduct surveys to obtain information to be used in negotiations.
 Each party will pay the cost of its own participation. - 2.
-Individual craft rates for Western will be based on job-by-job survey analysis and job matches. - 3.
-A minimum of 2 utility companies within each region of the Employer will be included in the survey conducted by Western.
+Individual craft rates for WAPA will be based on job-by-job survey analysis and job matches. - 3.
+A minimum of two (2) utility companies within each region of WAPA will be included in the survey conducted by WAPA.
 Prevailing rate calculations for each region shall be based on rates of pay for comparable positions within that Region. - 4.
-In the event that agreement on a wage schedule cannot be achieved during negotiations, either party may request the Federal Mediation and Conciliation Service to provide mediation services. - 5.
-Should the mediator fail to successfully facilitate the resolution of the wage increase, the parties may refer the issue to arbitration. - 6.
-Western shall develop appropriate hours codes for all additions to premium and pay status proposals as agreed to and ratified in the agreement.
+In the event that agreement on a wage schedule cannot be achieved during negotiations, either party may request the Federal Mediation and Conciliation Service to provide mediation services. - Should the mediator fail to successfully facilitate the resolution of the wage increase, the parties may refer the issue to arbitration. - 6.
+WAPA shall develop appropriate hours codes for all additions to premium and pay status proposals as agreed to and ratified in the agreement.